Complaints and legal action against the police

 For example, you could complain if you were stopped and searched but you don’t think the police officer followed the search procedure.
 More about stop and search.

-You won't get financial compensation if you complain.
-You could ask for an apology or for an officer to be retrained or disciplined.
-You might be able to take legal action or claim compensation.
+You can ask for an apology or for an officer to be retrained or disciplined when you complain.
+You won't get financial compensation by making a complaint.
+You might be able to take legal action or make a separate compensation claim.

 Police complaints are very serious.
 You can be charged with wasting police time if you make a false or malicious complaint.
 The police officer could take action against you for defamation of character.
 It will help if you have evidence and witnesses to support your complaint.